-ART2xx (presumably ART229) - PAINTING 3 continues the studio experience introduced in ART127 and further explored in ART228.
-Students develop more advanced technical competencies, and more refined personal, aesthetic considerations, than in the previous two courses.
-The thread of study is, again, two-fold: a) traditional, academic study in oil painting; and b) contemporary painting experimentation and exploration in oil and/or other media.
-Student painting may include portraiture/life model, still-life, interiors/exteriors, landscapes, and/or non-objective work.
+ART2xx (presumably ART230) - PAINTING 4 furthers the studio experience of the previous courses.
+The thread of study is two-fold: a) traditional, academic study in oil painting; and b) contemporary experimentation and exploration in oil and/or other media.
+In this advanced course, students work toward greater technical competency than achieved in ART229, and an increasingly refined personal aesthetic that includes both their work and a written statement.
+Painting may include portraiture/life model, still-life, interiors/exteriors, landscapes, and/or non-objective work.